 Many aspiring professionals earn a bachelor's in graphic design.
 This versatile degree increases a worker's earning potential and career opportunities.
 Individuals with a bachelor's degree in graphic design can pursue many employment options, such as those in the following table.

 What Can You Do With a Bachelor's in Graphic Design?

 Multimedia artists and animators create computer illustrations and animated effects for print and web material.
 Many begin the design process with pen or paint and paper, then digitize their artwork for use in print and web design.
 These professionals may use Adobe Suite applications like Photoshop and specialized hardware such as drawing tablets.

-Graphic designers develop visual content for use on posters, websites, magazines, brochures, advertisements, and product packaging.
-Many use Adobe Suite software -- including Indesign, Illustrator, and Photoshop -- on a daily basis.
-These workers may also need to be competent photographers capable of creating original source material, especially if they work at smaller companies.
+Graphic designers develop visual content for posters, websites, magazines, brochures, advertisements, and product packaging.
+Many use Adobe Suite software, including Indesign, Illustrator, and Photoshop.
+These workers may also need photography skills to create original source material, especially if they work at smaller companies.

 Unlike independent photographers, commercial photographers work with advertising agencies or corporations to create high-quality photographs for advertising or editorial purposes.
-In addition to Photoshop and Illustrator, they must be adept at using advanced photography equipment, lights, and photo processing chemicals.
+In addition to Photoshop and Illustrator, they use advanced photography equipment, lights, and photo processing chemicals.
 Most commercial photographers work in studio settings.

 Master's Degree in Graphic Design

 In many cases, earning a master's in graphic design can lead to a promotion faster than accruing experience and on-the-job training.
 Individuals with bachelor's degrees often spend many years working their way up to an art director or creative director position.
 In contrast, candidates who hold a master's degree may qualify for leadership roles after graduation.